-Baltic Sea Anomaly - UFO Object NOT Nazi Secret Weapon
+Baltic Sea Anomaly Is Not a Nazi Secret Weapon

 The Baltic Sea Anomaly - UFO unidentified submerged object as a Nazi secret anti-submarine weapon has been debunked - see the details

-Baltic Sea UFO is NOT a German Anti-Submarine Weapon
+Baltic Sea USO is Not a German Secret Weapon

 Now the story has exploded with new controversy after a retired Swedish Naval officer and WWII expert said the "UFO" at the bottom of the Baltic Ocean could be a secret Nazi anti-submarine device.

 Anders Autellus, a retired Swedish Naval officer and WWII expert has said that the sonar scans suggest that the "UFO" at the bottom of the Baltic Ocean could be part of a World War II Nazi anti-submarine device.